 If you use Fitbit Alta HR, Versa, Charge 2 or Ionic to track your sleep, you can see a record of the Sleep Stages you cycle through at night.
 While you’re asleep each night, your body typically goes through several sleep cycles: Light Sleep, Deep Sleep, and REM sleep that’s associated with dreaming.

 Sleep stages are traditionally measured in a lab using an electroencephalogram to detect brain activity along with other systems to monitor eye and muscle activity.
 Fitbit’s trackers can’t match this level of medical accuracy but can estimate your sleep stages every night.

 Fitbit estimates sleep stages using a combination of movement and heart-rate patterns.
 While you’re sleeping, your device tracks the beat-to-beat changes in your heart rate, known as heart rate variability (HRV), which fluctuate as you transition between light sleep, deep sleep, and REM sleep stages.

 Apple’s Activity and Workout apps look glorious, of course, but Fitbit’s appealing multi-phone app features more stats and data graphics.
 Fitbit also wins by having a rich desktop dashboard to collect and organise your activity data.

-The Blaze and Ionic work with the Fitbit Coach, which combines dynamic video workouts with Audio Coaching sessions to help users increase endurance, speed and form.
+The Versa and Ionic work with the Fitbit Coach, which combines dynamic video workouts with Audio Coaching sessions to help users increase endurance, speed and form.
 With (introductory) pricing of £7.99 a month, Fitbit says the app will grow to include advanced tools with a library of programs and workouts to deliver personalised adaptive health and fitness coaching.

 Continues on the next page.